 Keeping up with the information can benefit you greatly.
 There are many more ways one can use to ensure reduced prices; for the immediate purpose, connect with an agent at United Airlines and ask for further clarifications.

-- How can I get in touch with LATAM?
+- How do I get in touch with Aerolineas Argentinas?

-- How do I get in touch with Air Canada quickly?
+- How do I get Air Canada live chat support?